cloudtrust/event-emitter/README.md

 For building these tests-jars, you need to:
 * clone the official Keycloak repository (https://github.com/keycloak/keycloak)
-* checkout the tag of the Keycloak version related to the versoin of the event-emitter module
+* checkout the tag of the Keycloak version related to the version of the event-emitter module
 * execute `mvn clean install -dskipTests` in the Keycloak repository to build the jars and put them in your maven repository

 Once these test-jars are built, the event-emitter module can be built.